Fattcat/Attiny85-TV-B-Gone/README.md

   - static discharge by human hand
   - something else probbly ...

+- also there is voltage booster (stupidly placed on my prototype PCB) to ensure powering with 5.2Volts attiny85 for increasing Transmit distance of IR diode (it could help to increase maybe 2 meters instead of 3.3Volts power supply or directly from battery)
+- Switch (start transmitting codes / Off)
+- Another switch to ensure just delivering power

+- Everything in this hardware setup cost about ~ 12€ or ~ 14$

 ```
 sudo apt install gcc-avr avr-libc avrdude make git binutils-avr libc6-dev
 ```